xamry/notes/ComputerScience/DSA.md

 Insertion at start of CSLL
 Insertion at end of CSLL
-Insertion at a specified location in CSLL
+Insertion at a specified location in CSLL   (Algo exactly similar to SLL)

     insertInCircularSingleLinkedList(head, nodeValue, location)
             Create a blank node